-Did you know this Sunday is National Hugging Day?
-And did you know that hugging is not only good for your health, but increases your sense of wellbeing?
-Hugging simulates production of fuzzy warm hormone oxytocin, is a great stress reliever and obviously a good way to bond.
-So wrap your arms around someone – many people! – on Sunday.
+Hugging is not only good for your health, but increases your sense of wellbeing.
+It stimulates production of lovely fuzzy warm hormone oxytocin, which is a great stress reliever; and hugging is obviously also a good way to bond with others.
+So wrap your arms around someone.
 And then make it a habit.

 Have you ever wondered why some days you wake up feeling ready to take on the world and other days you are fit for nothing?